barebox/barebox/Documentation/devel/fuzzing.rst

 	images/fuzz-filetype -max_total_time=60 -max_len=2048

-After the process exists regularly (i.e., not aborted with ctrl+C!), it will produce a ``default.profraw`` file in its working directory, which needs to be further processed:
+After the process exits regularly (i.e., not aborted with ctrl+C!), it will produce a ``default.profraw`` file in its working directory, which needs to be further processed: